Sun Myung Moon: Criticism

-View of Moon by his followers
+Views of Moon by his followers

 The Divine Principle itself says about Moon: "With the fullness of time, God has sent one person to this earth to resolve the fundamental problems of human life and the universe.
 His name is Sun Myung Moon.
 For several decades he wandered through the spirit world so vast as to be beyond imagining.
 He trod a bloody path of suffering in search of the truth, passing through tribulations that God alone remembers.
 Since he understood that no one can find the ultimate truth to save humanity without first passing through the bitterest of trials, he fought alone against millions of devils, both in the spiritual and physical worlds, and triumphed over them all.
 Through intimate spiritual communion with God and by meeting with Jesus and many saints in Paradise, he brought to light all the secrets of Heaven."

-In 1978 Rodney Sawatsky wrote in an article in Theology Today: "Why trust Rev. Moon's dreams and visions of the new age and his role in it, we ask?
+In 1978, Rodney Sawatsky wrote in an article in Theology Today: "Why trust Rev. Moon's dreams and visions of the new age and his role in it, we ask?
 Most converts actually have had minimal contact with him.
-Frederick Sontag (Sun Myung Moon and the Unification Church, Abingdon, 1977) in his interviews with Moon appears to have found a pleasant but not an overwhelming personality.
+Frederick Sontag (Sun Myung Moon and the Unification Church, Abingdon, 1977), in his interviews with Moon, appears to have found a pleasant but not overwhelming personality.
 Charisma, as traditionally understood, seems hardly applicable here.
 Rather, Moon provides a model.
-He suffered valiantly, he knows confidently, he prays assuredly, he lives lovingly, say his followers.
+He suffered valiantly, he knows confidently, he prays assuredly, and he lives lovingly, say his followers.
 The Divine Principle is not an unrealizable ideal; it is incarnate in a man, it lives, it is imitable.
 His truth is experienced to be their truth.
 His explanation of the universe becomes their understanding of themselves and the world in which they live."